Nikita's wardrobe playbook

 The suit (your strongest date outfit)

-Get a blazer, dress shirt and trousers custom-fitted at a Proper Cloth showroom.
+Get a blazer, dress shirt and trousers custom-fitted at a Made-to-Measure/tailored showroom.
 For dinner-type dates, this is the best thing you can own.
-Since your suit photo will almost always be your primary dating app picture, dialing this in kills two birds with one stone.
+Your suit photo will almost certainly be your lead dating app picture anyway, so you get the wardrobe and the profile handled in one shot.

 Important: always buy blazer + trousers as one order in the same fabric.
-If the fabrics don’t match exactly, women will notice.
-If they don’t match, skip the blazer and just wear the shirt with jeans and leather shoes.
+If the fabrics don't match exactly, women will notice and your outfit will lose 10-20% of the appeal.

-Plan on about 4 weeks total: roughly 2 weeks for production, then final alterations.
+It takes 3-4 weeks to get a tailored suit: roughly 2 weeks for production, then 1-2 weeks for final alterations.

 02